Particular/docs.particular.net/nservicebus/nservicebus-fails-or-hangs-during-performance-counter-setup.md

 ---
-title: NServiceBus fails during performance counter setup
+title: NServiceBus can fail or hang during performance counter setup when performance counter libraries are corrupt
-summary: Sometimes an NServiceBus endpoint hangs or fails during startup while initializing the performance counters due corrupt performance counter libraries
+summary: Sometimes an NServiceBus endpoint hangs or fails during startup while initializing the performance counters due corrupt performance counter libraries.
+This can be resolved by rebuilding the performance counter libraries.
-tags: []
+tags:
+- Performance counteres
 ---

 ## Symptons